SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 | Controller      | The short acknowledge sound, when the Controller itself received a voice command or was activated for voice control. |
 | Analyzer        | The feedback sound of the Issue Analyzer for over- or understeer handling events.                                    |

-*Headphone* is only an example for any configured audio device which is named "Headphone" in the standard Windows settings.
+*Headset* is only an example for any configured audio device which is named "Headset" in the standard Windows settings.
 You only have to enter those lines, where you want to configure a non-default audio device.
 If nothing is configured here, the currently in the Windows settings selected default audio device will be used.

 As you might expect, you can configure voice input as well.
 There are some additional things to consider, though, as you can see in the example below.

 	[Input]
 	Default.AudioDevice=Streaming
-	Activation.AudioDevice=Headphone
+	Activation.AudioDevice=Headset
-	Driving Coach.AudioDevice=Headphone
+	Driving Coach.AudioDevice=Headset
-	Race Spotter.AudioDevice=Headphone
+	Race Spotter.AudioDevice=Headset
-	Race Engineer.AudioDevice=Headphone
+	Race Engineer.AudioDevice=Headset
-	Race Strategist.AudioDevice=Headphone
+	Race Strategist.AudioDevice=Headset
-	Controller.AudioDevice=Headphone
+	Controller.AudioDevice=Headset

 Supported input routes are: